Tuesday, June 9, 2026

 EDITOR: Joseph Rybandt

 THE LOWDOWN: Since July 2021, Dynamite Entertainment's marketing department has been providing me with PDF review copies of some of their titles.
-Space Ghost Volume 1 #5 is the latest, but it is not the first Space Ghost comic book that I have read.
+One of them is Elvira in Monsterland Volume 1 #2, one of many Dynamite/David Avallone Elvira comic books that I have read and enjoyed.

 A